dilayercelik/dilayercelik.github.io/about.md

 Hi, I'm Dilay 👋

-I'm Turkish :) I was born in a small town of France; I lived there for 3 years, before moving to Paris (which is where I grew up).
-I then moved to London in September 2019 for my undergraduate studies.
-I'm now back in Paris (COVID-19), studying and working part-time remotely.
+I'm a French national of Turkish descent, born in a small town of France in 2001; I lived there for 3 years, before my family moved to Paris (which is where I grew up).
+I then moved on my own to London in September 2019 for my undergraduate studies.
+I went back to Paris when the COVID-19 pandemic worsened, studying and working part-time & remotely; after a mentally and academically challenging year, I'm now super excited to be back in London!

-I'm currently a second-year undergraduate student at UCL (sophomore), studying an Integrated Master of Science in Psychology and Language Sciences, focusing on the following areas: psychology, linguistics, neuroscience & maths/statistics (with R).
+I'm currently an undergraduate student at UCL (going into my third year), studying an Integrated Master of Science in Psychology and Language Sciences, an interdisciplinary degree spanning the following areas: psychology, linguistics, neuroscience & maths/statistics (with R).

 ### More Information